jeroenvandijk/ex_bridge/README.md

     MyApp.run 'mochiweb

-Ready to run examples are available in the examples folder.
+Ready to run examples are available at `examples/mochiweb/frankie.exs`.

 ## Running tests

-As Elixir was not released yet, you need to check it out and put its `bin/` directory in your path.
-After that, you need to get all the dependencies running the following inside this repo:

-    elixir runner.ex setup

-Next, you can run tests as:
+You can run tests with:

     elixir runner.ex

+## License

+This project uses MIT-LICENSE.